openshift/release/clusters/README.md

     * [01_cluster](./build-clusters/01_cluster): build cluster hosted on AWS managed by DPTP-team.
     * [02_cluster](./build-clusters/02_cluster): build cluster hosted on GCP managed by DPTP-team.
     * [vsphere](./build-clusters/vsphere): build cluster hosted on vSphere managed by SPLAT-team.
-    * [arm01](./build-clusters/arm01): build cluster hosted on AWS managed by the ARMOCP-team.
-    * [multi01](./build-clusters/multi01): build cluster hosted on AWS managed by the DPTP-team and ARMOCP-team.
     * [ppc64le01](./build-clusters/ppc64le01): build cluster hosted on PowerVS managed by the MULTIARCHOCP-team

 ## Best practice for applyConfig